-In our exploratory preparations/tests we used "standardized" wires: ("nuked") Φ =200 μ m, l=105cm.
-Initial values of weight (e.g. 307.4mg), diameter (+-1 μ m) and resistance (e.g. 17.16 Ohm) were carefully measured.
+In our exploratory preparations/tests we used "standardized" wires: ("nuked") Φ =200μm, l=105cm.
+Initial values of weight (e.g. 307.4mg), diameter (+-1μm) and resistance (e.g. 17.16 Ohm) were carefully measured.

-We point out that, although very promising (expected) results with pure Constantan, in our explorative test (2-3 days of operations each, time span from February to June 2011) under Hydrogen atmosphere, we NEVER got any type of anomalies (like changing of resistance) with wires with temperatures as large as 900°C under the following status: (1) as obtained from the Company (we call them ultra-virgin); (2) with the surface cleaned-up from the plastic protection (plastic removed by burning up to 600°C in air); (3) acid etching of wire after burning at 600°C.
+We point out that, although very promising (expected) results with pure Constantan, in our explorative test (2-3 days of operations each, time span from February to June 2011) under H2 atmosphere, we NEVER got any type of anomalies (like changing of resistance) on wires with applied temperatures as large as 900°C under the following status:

+- 1. as obtained from the Company (we call them ultra-virgin); - 2. with the surface cleaned-up from the enamel protection (enamel completely removed by burning up to 600°C in air) and stress released; - 3.
+Acid etching of wire after burning at 600°C.